ermouth/couch-photon/README.md

 [httpd]
 secure_rewrites = false
 ```
-Now typing `photon.mydomain.xyz` in browser runs Photon.
+Now typing `photon.mydomain.xyz` in the browser runs Photon.

 ## FAQ

 __Where are source files?__

 Photon never existed as source _files_, its sources are CouchDB _docs_.
 Photon is developed and built using specialized dev environment, CloudWall.
-You can explore [Photon source code](https://cloudwall.me/_demo/#cw/Manifest/!WyJlZGl0IiwiY3ctUGhvdG9uLTFjY2QiXQ--) right in browser, using CloudWall demo built-in IDE.
+You can explore [Photon source code](https://cloudwall.me/_demo/#cw/Manifest/!WyJlZGl0IiwiY3ctUGhvdG9uLTFjY2QiXQ--) right in the browser, using CloudWall demo built-in IDE.

 __What is underlying technology?__

-Photon employs most conservative and bullet-proof approaches whenever possible: ES5 sources, jQuery plus established plugins to render UI, XMLHttpRequest to interact with CouchDB, no corporate OSS libs.
-The only exception is ZIP processor, it requires modern browser technologies to
+Photon employs the most conservative and bullet-proof approaches whenever possible: ES5 sources, jQuery plus established plugins to render UI, XMLHttpRequest to interact with CouchDB, no corporate OSS libs.
+The only exception is the ZIP processor, it requires modern browser technologies to
 work with decent speed, or to work at all.

 __Is it safe to update from CDN?__